 Rushville is a somewhat small city located in the state of Indiana.
 With a population of 6,008 people and three constituent neighborhoods, Rushville is the 102nd largest community in Indiana.
 Rushville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-When you are in Rushville, you'll notice that it is more blue-collar than most other communities in America.
-39.44% of Rushville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Rushville is a blue-collar town, with 39.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rushville is a city of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Rushville who work in office and administrative support (10.90%), sales jobs (10.38%), and management occupations (7.56%).

-Being a small city, Rushville does not have a public transit system used by locals to get to and from work.
+Rushville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Rushville in 2018 was $22,999, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $91,996 for a family of four.
 However, Rushville contains both very wealthy and poor people as well.